PrincessSkywalker/Projects/1/README.md

 ### Problem 2 - Range (30 pts)

 In python, one can use `range` to generate integer sequences to iterate over.
-Write a java iterator class `Range` that has similar functionality.
+Write a java class `Range` that can be used as an Iterable and has similar functionality.

 To help you along, `Range.java` containing the basic structure of the program has been given to you.